Pre-Operative Procedure | Holding Area | Anesthesia | Operating Room | Recovery Room | Discharge

 Staff will insert an intravenous catheter (IV).
 At this time, the surgeon’s assistant or a resident may visit you.
 Depending on your anesthesia, a small amount of antacid may be given to you by mouth.
 If needed, a mild sedative will be given through the IV line to help you relax.

-When preparation is complete, you will be transported on the cart to the Operating Room.
+When preparation is complete, you will be transported on the cart to the OR.

-Once inside the Operating Room, you will be assisted to the OR table.
+Once inside the OR, you will be assisted to the OR table.
 The table is hard and narrow.
 Since the table is narrow, a safety belt will be placed over your legs and abdomen.
 Your arms will be positioned on arm boards.

 Heart leads will be placed on your chest to monitor your heart rate, and a blood pressure cuff will be applied to your arm.